 You may make reservations online, through a third-party reservation system.
-Reservations are possible as early as December 1 of the year before you wish to visit.
+Reservations can be made as early as December 1 of the year before your visit.

-Campground fees vary a little, but sites are all around $12 - $27 / night.
+Campground fees vary, but sites are around $25 to $49 per night.
 Camping is free in winter (roughly late September to early May each year).
 Senior Pass and Access Pass holders receive 50% off nightly camping fees.

 Browse the campgrounds, below, for more details.
 Note that locations in Denali are usually given as a mile number along the sole road in the park - this indicates its distance from the park entrance (e.g., Mile 35, Igloo Creek Campground, is literally 35 miles from the park entrance).
 Also note that all campgrounds except Riley Creek are open in summer only (exact dates vary a bit from campground to campground).